How do I:

 This creates a new empty text file and saves it to the temporary directory on your machine.
 You can use it to write down notes without having to worry about deleting the file afterwards.
 The operating system will eventually remove the file automatically.
 If you want to keep the file, you can easily save it as a new file somewhere else.
 If you accidentally close the file, you can find it in the File > Recent Files menu.

-Select Tools > Options, and change the value of the list under Environment > System > Maximum number of entries in "Recent Files".
+Set the value of Edit > Preferences > Environment > System > Maximum number of entries in "Recent Files".

 As an example, say you want to replace equality checks (